replikation/bioinformatics_side/docs/fasta.md

-# Manipulating fastq files to fasta
+# Manipulating files via bash
+## Convert .fastq to .fasta

-* here you can find a few awk, sed shortcuts for fasta manipulation
+* using awk, sed for file manipulation
+* also includes creating fasta oneliners

 ```bash
 # converting fastq to fasta